3 taken to hospital after Delaware mall shooting

 CHRISTIANA, Del.
 (AP) — A Delaware mall shooting left three people injured and forced shoppers to evacuate as police investigate.

-Delaware State Police said they were investigating the shooting at the Christiana Mall, in a northern community near Pennsylvania.
+Delaware State Police said authorities do not have a suspect in custody in the shooting at the Christiana Mall, in a northern community near Pennsylvania.

 “We can confirm that there are 3 victims who were injured by gunfire and transported to an area hospital for medical treatment,” police said in a tweet.
 “There are currently no public safety concerns at Christiana Mall and the surrounding area.”